mbrubeck/agate/CONTRIBUTING.md

 Please note that this project is released with a [Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## Reporting security issues

+If you find a security issue, please disclose it to Johann150 privately, e.g. per [email](mailto:johann+agate@qwrtqwefsday.eu).
+If you know how to fix the issue, please follow the contribution workflow as if you do not use GitHub, regardless of if you actually use it.
+I.e. patches should also be submitted privately.

+An effort will be made to respond to such issues quickly, at least responding with a "read receipt".
+If you do not hear back anything regarding the security issue within three days, try contacting other maintainers listed in the Cargo.toml file or on crates.io for this crate.

+There are no bug bounties.
+You can not expect any compensation apart from attribution in the changelog and/or for any patches you supply.

 ## Reporting Bugs and Suggesting Improvements

 Bugs (unwanted behaviour) and suggested improvements are tracked as [GitHub issues][github-issues].